Duartemartins/WPcrawler/readme.md

 This gem returns a CSV of all pages or posts from a wordpress website with an exposed api.

+The attributes returned are title, url, author number, and publishing state.

+This CSV is separated with pipes (|) to ensure commas don't break page titles, so keep this in mind when importing into spreadsheets.

 Usage:

 The two method arguments are the website, and whether you want pages or posts.